John the Baptist Prepares the Way

 Mark was writing to the Romans and his theme centers around servanthood.
 In his book, an emphasis is placed on the works of Jesus both physically and spiritually as he serves those in need.
 When reading Mark, you will notice that the stories contain more of what Jesus did rather than what He said.
 Knowing this, it is not surprising that we see no genealogy or record of birth.
 Mark gets to the action with a concise and direct style.
 Just consider all the ground he covers in Mark 1 alone!

-This is important to know because at the beginning of Paul’s first missionary journey Mark was considered a failure.
+At the beginning of Paul’s first missionary journey, Mark was considered a failure.
 He deserted the group and went back to Jerusalem.
 I can only imagine the conversations that he had with Peter following that decision.

 Mark 1 begins with John the Baptist.
 Interestingly, traditional Judaism would have recognized baptism as purification before converting to the Jewish religion.
 It was also a common practice required before entering the temple or tabernacle.
 Ritual purity could be lost and would have to be repeated over and over.
 John’s message differed in that it was not a purification process to become religious, but forgiveness of sin directly from God.
 His message foretold the spiritual cleansing that Jesus would accomplish once and for all.
-This was the establishment of a relationship.
+This was the establishment of a relationship based on a new covenant.

 According to Jewish writings, Torah-teachers (also known as scribes) were not ordained as rabbis.
 They were not permitted to bring new interpretations of the text (which Jesus did a lot) or even make legal judgments.
 This is one reason why people were so amazed by Jesus’ teaching style.
 He immediately stepped onto the scene with the authority of a rabbi.

 The rapid-fire account of the early life of Jesus here in Mark 1 packs quite a punch in 45 concise verses.
-If you like action movies, Mark is your preferred Gospel account!
+If you like action movies, you will love the Gospel of Mark!